Whiteblock/wb-beam/Test_Plan.md

 ### TODO:

 USE Method Measurements
-- Utility (Measured by Average Utilization Rate)
-- Saturation (Measured by Average Queue Length)
+- Utility: measured by average utilization rate
+- Saturation: measured by average queue length
-- Error (Measured by Error Count during a period of time)
+- Error: measured by error count during a period of time

+Measure Request Latency: measured by the time from a client sending a transaction request to the client receiving a response (e.g.: a transaction confirmation)